 Camperdown Warehouse is a standout example of adaptive re-use, where a century-old industrial shell has been transformed into a refined three-bedroom residence.
 Originally a motor vehicle factory and later converted into apartments in the 1990s, this project presented a unique opportunity to work within a heavy concrete structure with no internal walls, offering complete design freedom and complexity in equal measure.

 Working closely with Archer Office, we delivered a highly detailed and technically challenging build, where structure and furniture blend seamlessly.
 New mezzanine floors were inserted with pinpoint accuracy, supported on freestanding steel columns that preserve the vast volume of the original warehouse.
-Custom steel joinery used for shelving, stair supports, and glazed partitions was fabricated with precision, becoming both structural and sculptural elements within the home.
+Custom steel joinery used for shelving, stair supports, and glazed partitions were fabricated with precision, becoming both structural and sculptural elements within the home.

 Throughout, the build balances industrial character with contemporary comfort.
 Sliding screens, bi-fold doors, and integrated joinery allow the space to adapt easily to different uses, giving the owners flexibility without compromise.
 The project demanded not just attention to detail, but a collaborative approach to bespoke steelwork, glass installation, and timber finishes delivered to the highest standard.